 Later in the month, on 28 November at 2:45 pm (Pacific Standard Time), our speaker will be UVIC paleoanthropologist and rock art researcher Genevieve von Petzinger author of The First Signs: Unlocking the Mysteries of the World’s Oldest Symbols, TED Senior Fellow, and Anthropologist of Cognitive and Symbolic Evolution in Humans.
-At the end of the first term, date to be confirmed, we hope to host a traditional indigenous storytelling event with writer (Otter’s Journey through Indigenous Language and Law) and scholar Lindsay Borrows, accompanied by her father John Borrows.

 To share some of the flavour of why the Global Affairs Speaker Series is relevant to this campus, we asked Faculty member and Global Politics IB instructor Shefa Siegel if he would share his opening remarks to the September event.
 Edited highlights follow:

 Welcome to Pearson College Global Affairs, our first event of the year.
 I am Shefa Siegel, a Global Politics instructor here at Pearson, and I am pleased to introduce today’s speaker, Sarah Morales.